Economic impact of the COVID-19 pandemic in the Republic of Ireland: Retail and services

 On 9 April, Debenhams announced it would place its Irish stores into liquidation.
 In mid-April, the High Court appointed provisional liquidators to the Irish branches of British retail chains Oasis and Warehouse.
 The High Court did likewise for Laura Ashley's five outlets.
 On 11 May, the High Court ordered that the Irish branches of Oasis and Warehouse were insolvent and could be wound up.

 The emergence of grass from between the cobbles of Grafton Street in Dublin was attributed to the absence of pedestrians.
 Film footage of a fox browsing the shop doorways of Brown Thomas before dashing across the street to peep into the (shut, yet advertised as "open") Foodhall of the British retailer Marks & Spencer circulated on social media.
-A zoologist from Trinity College reckoned the fox (named Sam, sex uncertain) to be about 11 months of age, whose parents had ejected it from a den in Merrion Square, while a University College Dublin (UCD) zoologist reckoned the fox was fully grown and healthy and that the presence of foxes in daylight could be attrobuted to the restrictions then in force; Sam, who had a mangy tail, was also seen roaming around others parts of Dublin city centre, including Temple Bar, as well as at Leinster House during government formation talks.
+A zoologist from Trinity College reckoned the fox (named Sam, sex uncertain) to be about 11 months of age, whose parents had ejected it from a den in Merrion Square, while a University College Dublin (UCD) zoologist reckoned the fox was fully grown and healthy and that the presence of foxes in daylight could be attributed to the restrictions then in force; Sam, who had a mangy tail, was also seen roaming around others parts of Dublin city centre, including Temple Bar, as well as at Leinster House during government formation talks.

 Major retail stores including department and clothing stores reopened from 8 June—following the government's roadmap of easing COVID-19 restrictions.
 By early-June, Penneys, McElhinney's, Brown Thomas and Arnotts reopened while retail outlets in shopping centres were not allowed to reopen and remained closed until 15 June.

 Bookshops also made alterations to how they did business, and often with contrasting approaches; Hodges Figgis in Dublin removed tables, while Charlie Byrne's Bookshop in Galway used its large tables as "natural separators".

 On 15 July, Taoiseach Micheál Martin announced that face coverings must be worn in all shops and shopping centres from 20 July.
 On 10 August, Martin made the wearing of face coverings mandatory in all shops, shopping centres, libraries, cinemas, museums, nail salons, hairdressers, dry cleaners, betting stores, tattooists and travel agents, with fines of up to €2,500 or a prison sentence of six months to people who do not comply.